D-W-Develop/payment-gateway-challenge-dotnet/README.md

 * I've assumed that we only want to persist the details of payments which succeeded (the spec says "allow a merchant to retrieve details of a **previously made payment**).
 YMMV.
 * I've assumed that if your card says expiry 01/2025 you can use it up to the end of 31 Jan 2025 **UTC** (which may be the early hours of 1 Feb 2025 where the merchant is).
 I have no idea what the rules are in real life.
+* I've assumed it's okay for the Amount on a payment request to be negative (the spec only says it **must be an integer**).
+I'm imagining this might happen in e.g. refund scenarios.
+But YMMV.
+* I've assumed that given we never want to return the full card number, we choose not to persist it in our repository

  # Other design considerations

  I've designed my approach to this exercise with the same considerations in mind: